Component 1: Masters of Science in Library and Information Science

 Students enrolled in the dual degree program participate in a mentorship program with NYU Libraries' library subject specialists (LIS 785).
 For more information about the mentorship program (link).

 Component 2: MA in Religious Studies

 In fulfillment of the degree, students may elect to complete a thesis paper as their capstone project.
 Typically before their final semester, students will secure a "thesis adviser" from among either the Religious Studies faculty or faculty from another department at NYU.
-Together with this adviser, the student will produce a thesis paper to be reviewed by two faculty members, one of whom must be in the Religious Studies program.
+Together with this adviser, the student will produce a thesis paper to be reviewed by two faculty members, one of whom must be in the Religious Studies Department.
 Although the thesis paper is not graded, students may elect to enroll in a Thesis Research course (with departmental permission) for a grade and for a maximum of 4 credits as they work toward completion of the paper.
 As an alternative to the thesis, students may instead choose to take a written comprehensive exam as their capstone project.
 This requires securing an "examination adviser" with whom the student will design a set of questions around their particular field of study.
 The exam will be administered in the student's final semester, and will receive either a grade of "P" (pass) or "F" (fail).
 Students will not receive credits for completion of the exam; they must have completed, or be in the process of completing, the required 24 credits at the time of examination.

 For more information about applying to the dual MA/MSLIS Program please refer to the Ma/MSLIS portal (link), and the Graduate School of Arts and Sciences application resource center (link).